yarinyc/Distributed-system---OCR/README.txt

 2) Create a key pair.

 Second, fill in the following details in the file config.txt (located in the resources folder):
-1) Desired S3 bucket name (for example my-s3bucket)
+1) Desired S3 bucket name (for example "my-s3bucket")
-2) Desired SQS queue name for communication between the local application to the manager node(for example localToManagerSQS_Name)
+2) Desired SQS queue name for communication between the local application to the manager node(for example "localToManagerSQS_Name")
 3) Arn of the IAM role created in the first step
 4) Key pair name created in the first step
 5) Ami to use when creating new instances

 Third, in the command line terminal:
-1) run "cd" to absolute path of the project's folder
+1) open a terminal in the project's folder
+2) run 'mvn clean install', to compile the project.
+3 jars will be created in the jars folder
-2) run "java -jar localApplication.jar inputFileName outputFileName n ["terminate"]" where:
+2) run "java -jar jars/localApplication.jar inputFileName outputFileName n ["terminate"]" where:
    1) inputFileName may be the path to your input file
    2) outputFileName is the name of the final output HTML file to be saved in the outputs folder
    3) n is the number of tasks per worker
    4) last argument ("terminate") is optional - if present the program will terminate all running ec2 instances + all SQS queues

 EC2 configurations we used:
-1) Ami - ami-070ffc5b3faabe7cf
+1) Ami - ami-070ffc5b3faabe7cf (ubuntu 20.04  + aws cli v2 + jdk 8 + tesseract)
 2) Instance type - "T2_MICRO"
 3) Region - "US_EAST_1"

+Running times:
-Running times: TODO add runtimes + ami and instance type used + n parameter we used *Note: In effect there were always at most 9 instances running, due to limitations of the aws student account
+*Note: In effect there were always at most 9 instances running, due to limitations of the aws student account

 2) Short input file - 3:46
-   Input file - short_input.txt
+   Input file - inputs/short_input.txt
    Ami - ami-070ffc5b3faabe7cf
    Instance type - T2_MICRO
    N parameter - 4

 2) Long input file - 21:36
-   Input file - long_input.txt
+   Input file - inputs/long_input.txt
    Ami - ami-070ffc5b3faabe7cf
    Instance type - T2_MICRO
    N parameter - 375